-Series edited by Suzi Adams, Paul Blokker, Natalie J. Doyle, John W.M.
+Series edited by Suzi Adams, Paul Blokker, Natalie J. Doyle, Saulius Geniusas, John W.M.
 Krummel, and Jeremy C.A.
 Smith

-- Editorial Assistants: Nathan Dalton, Sean McMorrow, George Sarantoulias
+- Editorial Assistants: Nathan Dalton, Brent van Gils, Sean McMorrow, and George Sarantoulias

 - Social Media Co-ordinator: George Sarantoulias